-Fabrics consist of fibers categorized as either natural, synthetic or a blend of both.
-Each type, whether natural or synthetic, possesses distinct advantages and drawbacks in terms of appearance, durability, feel, and tactile qualities.
-Natural fibers originate from plants and animals. whereas synthetic fibers are produced from man-made chemical compounds such as petroleum, and each is valued in the textile industry for different reasons.
+Fabrics are made from fibers that fall into three main categories: natural, synthetic, or a blend of both.
+Each type offers distinct advantages and disadvantages in terms of appearance, durability, texture, and tactile qualities.
+Natural fibers are derived from plants and animals, while synthetic fibers are produced from human-made chemical compounds, such as petroleum.
+Both are valued in the textile industry for various reasons.

-Natural fibers encompass materials such as wool, cashmere, cotton, linen, silk, and others.
-Manufacturers spin these fibers into threads and yarns, which are subsequently woven or knitted into natural fabrics.
-Although these fibers originate from plants and animals, their availability is predominantly subject to the seasonal cycles of growth, harvests, and uncertainties arising from the natural environment.
-For instance, fiber crops are typically harvested only once a year, which can result in storage and sourcing challenges when harvests are affected by drought, flooding, pests, or other external factors.
+Natural fibers include materials such as wool, cashmere, cotton, linen, and silk, among others.
+These fibers are spun into threads or yarns and then woven or knitted into fabrics.
+Although natural fibers are sourced from plants and animals, their availability is largely determined by the seasons and environmental factors.
+For example, plant-based fiber crops are typically harvested only once a year, which can lead to storage and supply challenges, particularly when harvests are disrupted by droughts, floods, pests, or other unpredictable conditions.

 Why KERTEX?